 Coronavirus disease 2019 (Covid-19) is an infectious disease caused by a new coronavirus called SARS-CoV-2 discovered in late 2019.
-Although most children affected by Covid-19 have mild symptoms, there are cases of severe Covid-19 infection and complications in a few.
+Although mild Covid symptoms in kids is a common thing, there are cases of severe Covid-19 infection and complications in a few.
 Children can also contract and spread the virus in the same way adults do (1).

 According to the American Academy of Pediatrics and the Children’s Hospital Association, 13% of all Covid-19 cases in the US involve children (1).
 Hospitalization and intensive care may be required for a few children with special health care needs.